opencredo/opencredo-couchdb/README.md

         document-type="org.opencredo.couchdb.DummyDocument"
         input-channel="input"/>

-### URI to Document Transformer
+### URL to Document Transformer
-This transformer is similar to the previous one but this time it reads and transforms a CouchDB document using its URI provided as the payload of the message under transformation.
+This transformer is similar to the previous one but this time it reads and transforms a CouchDB document using its URL provided as the payload of the message under transformation.

     <si:channel id="input"/>

-    <si-couchdb:uri-to-document-transformer id="documentConverter"
+    <si-couchdb:url-to-document-transformer id="documentConverter"
         document-type="org.opencredo.couchdb.DummyDocument"
         input-channel="input"/>